Poet Amanda Gorman Honors Tonight's Real Winners in Moving Super Bowl Speech - E! Online

 Gorman, 22, made headlines when she spoke at President Joe Biden's inauguration ceremony on Jan.
 20, performing her poem "The Hill We Climb."
 She became the youngest poet ever to speak at the transition of power.

 On Feb.
-7, she appeared during the Super Bowl to recite her poem "Chorus of the Captains" about America's "real captains" of the Super Bowl.
+7, she appeared during a pre-taped portion at the Super Bowl in a glam blue coat by Moschino to recite her poem "Chorus of the Captains" about America's "real captains" of the Super Bowl.
 Her poem namechecked teacher Trimaine Davis, nurse Suzie Dorner and Marine veteran James Martin.

 Of Martin, Gorman said, "James has felt the wounds of warfare / But this warrior still shares / His home with at-risk kids / During COVID, he's even lent a hand / Live-streaming football for family and fans."